Toroidal embeddings of abstractly planar graphs are knotted or linked: Introduction

 \subsection{Acknowledgements}

-The first author thanks Tom Coates, Erica Flapan, Youngsik Huh, Stephen Hyde, Danielle O'Donnol, Makoto Ozawa, and Kouki Taniyama for helpful comments and discussions.
+The first author thanks Tom Coates, Erica Flapan, Youngsik Huh, Stephen Hyde, Danielle O'Donnol, Makoto Ozawa, and Kouki Taniyama for helpful comments and discussions and is very grateful for the extensive comments of the first referee that improved the quality of the paper a lot.
 Matt Rathbun is particularly thanked for long discussions and the outline of the second step in the proof.
 The research was financially supported by the Roth studentship of Imperial College London mathematics department, the DAAD, the Evangelisches Studienwerk, the Doris Chen award, and by a JSPS grant awarded to Kouki Taniyama.
+The second author was partially supported by EPSRC Grants EP/G039585/1 and EP/H031367/1, and the Leverhulme Trust Grant RP2013-K-017.